deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *MARJORIE*
 >
-> What the-?
+> What the?

 She rises again, climbs the `stepladder` again and looks up.
-The screen switches to the closeup of the lamp: We see, that the lamps hangs on a study metallic hook.
+The screen switches to `CLOSEUP_BEDROOM_LAMP`: We see, that the lamps hangs on a sturdy metallic hook.

 *MUSIC: Horror strings*

 > *MARJORIE*
 >
 > That's... that's the hook the noose was hanging from.
 Are you fucking kidding me?
+>
+> (pause)
 >
 > What's that on the hook?